yiliansource/party-js/docs/docs/04-shapes.md

 ## Introduction

 Shapes define the way that particles are rendered in the DOM.
-They are essentially just an HTML string, that can be converted to a valid element and attached to a particle.
+They essentially consist of an HTML string, that can be converted to a valid element and attached to a particle.

 The library provides various shapes out-of-the-box: